alejandro-piguave/alejandro-piguave/README.md

 # About me

 Hi👋, my name is Alejandro Piguave.
-I am a 21 y.o. university student📚 and mobile developer👨‍💻 from Madrid, Spain 🇪🇸.
-My most used languages are Java, Kotlin and Swift, but I've also worked with Javascript and Python.
+I am a mobile developer👨‍💻 from Madrid, Spain 🇪🇸.
+My most used languages are Java, Kotlin and Swift.

 ## A timeline of my work 💼
 I got interested in programming in late 2014 and in 2015 I started to learn Java because I wanted to make a Minecraft mod.
 After I learned the basics, I decided to take the Android development route instead.
 Over the next 5 years, I would develop Android applications in my free time.